Eswatini Register Travel insurance Destinations

 Crime rates tend to increase ahead of and during the holiday season.

-Avoid entering or leaving by road after dark, as there have been several armed carjackings on main roads from South Africa and Mozambique.
+Avoid entering or leaving Eswatini by road after dark, as there have been several armed carjackings on main roads from South Africa and Mozambique.
+Keep car doors locked, windows up and valuables out of sight at all times.

+Safety risks are greater at night and in rural areas.
+Avoid walking alone.
 Conditions on national roads, including the highway between Mbabane and Manzini, are relatively good.
 Secondary roads are usually dirt tracks.
 Roaming livestock, abandoned unlit trailers, drivers avoiding cyclists and pedestrians, reckless driving, and heavy vehicles pose hazards.
+Drinking and driving is prevalent.

 There are 11 border entry posts with South Africa and two with Mozambique; most operate between 8 a.m. and 5 p.m.
 Consult local authorities for road conditions and schedules prior to cross-border travel.

-You should view offers of roadside assistance with caution.
+You should view offers of roadside assistance with caution as this presents an opportunity for theft, mugging and hijackings.

-Avoid using buses and taxis, which are often poorly maintained and overloaded.
+Avoid travelling by train and using mini-bus taxis, known as khumbis, which are often poorly maintained and overloaded.

 We do not make assessments on the compliance of foreign domestic airlines with international safety standards.